 Around 10% of our income is recovered from the SRA Compensation Fund, representing costs associated with establishing, maintaining, protecting, administering and applying the Fund.

 The remaining income is driven by other regulatory activities.
-This includes fees payable by applicants seeking to authorise legal service businesses, seeking admission to the roll of solicitors, or remaining on the roll each year.
+This includes fees payable by applicants seeking authorisation of legal service businesses, seeking admission to the roll of solicitors, or to remain on the roll each year.